 DNA methylation analysis: ongoing.

-Prize draw for the 6-month online follow-up study: this will take place in late January 2020.
+Prize draw for the 6-month online follow-up study: this took place in February 2020.

-Prize draw for the 18-month online follow-up study: this will take place ~January 2021.
+Prize draw for the 18-month online follow-up study: this will take place in January/February 2021.

 What was involved for participants?

 We recruited 425 12- to 18-year olds from 12 Scottish secondary schools over four council areas.